Greece: Peloponnese – 5 nights

 Using shortening options: 9-16 kms per day, 2½-5 hrs walking using taxi starts

-Paths are very well marked, with Menalon Trail every 50m or so, though careful attention is needed to ensure you stay with them.
+Paths are very well flashed, with Menalon Trail markers every 50m or so, though careful attention is needed to ensure you stay with them.
 Highest point on route: 1550m.
 Vertigo not an issue except for very short sections.
 Shortening options allow mixed ability groups to enjoy this route.

 Hard: Average cumulative uphill stretches (CUSs) 883m (760-1060m) per day.